 Two hours before the debut performance of the Niagara Amateurs, I was aloft on the foresail yard, sea stowing sail as our Captain steered Niagara through Presque Isle Bay (I’m third from the left).
 After 3 ½ weeks living and working on the ship, I had become fairly confident aloft.
 I was far less confident about our play.
 I was painfully aware that we didn’t yet have a theater—just a quarterdeck, which would be occupied by the Captain and Chief Mate until we were safely docked at the Erie Maritime Museum.
 This is not to mention the fact that 3 ½ weeks had barely been enough time for the actors to memorize their lines; I’d felt more like a prompter than a director in the few rehearsals we’d squeezed into our busy schedule.

-We rehearsed on the main deck, as pictured to the right, and also below on the berth deck and inside the museum when we were docked in Erie.
+We rehearsed on the main deck and also below on the berth deck and inside the museum when we were docked in Erie.
 Rehearsals were usually only long enough to get through a scene or an act once—in some cases not even that long.
 Despite the chaos of the performance, however (in fact, because of it), the experience has served as a useful source in my research on shipboard theatricals.

 The 17 undergraduates who signed up for an adventure on the Great Lakes did not know they were signing up to perform a play.
 By some miracle, I had just enough students who recalled with fondness their experience in middle school plays to fill the parts.
 Of course, our priority as trainees was tall ship sailing: climbing aloft to loose and furl sail, performing routine maintenance, and learning when and how to haul on the one hundred and thirty lines that maneuver the ship.
 What you see to the right is the dizzying image of those lines from our handbook.
 These trainees were also students: The undergrads on the trip were earning 4 university credits by attending lectures every day, often after a full day of exhausting work.
 There is much to be said about the chaotically brilliant learning environment a working ship affords.
-Since returning from this trip, I've become fascinated with what we might call the history of sail training for amateurs.
-Two very well-known programs offering sail training are SEA Semester, based out of Wood's Hole, Massachusetts, which takes advantage of newer sailing technologies to free up time for university courses at sea, and the Barque Picton Castle, based out of Lunenberg, Nova Scotia, which focuses on traditional sail training.
-There is also tons of information at the website for Tall Ships America.
+Since returning from this trip, I’ve become fascinated with what we might call the history of sail training for amateurs.
+Two very well-known programs are SEA Semester and Williams-Mystic.
+For traditional sail training without the academics, there is The Barque Picton Castle, based out of Lunenberg, Nova Scotia.
+There is also fantastic information on the website for Tall Ships America.

 In 1813, Niagara carried a complement of 155 men, but in 2012, we operated the ship with 21 women and 15 men: No one was suffering from the prolonged absence of the opposite sex.
 What’s more, out of eighteen University of Connecticut students, we had only four male students, so it was not possible to cast the play entirely with men.
 I had no chance of recreating an all-male production for an almost exclusively male audience: one of the most intriguing features of shipboard performance in the nineteenth-century.
 Instead, I cross-dressed the entire performance: 6 female students in the male roles, one male student in the role of a waiting maid, and a male member of the professional crew in the female lead.
 To the right is an image from a scene in which the heroine and her waiting maid discuss their scheme to trick the hero.
 This scene was the most amusing to rehearse and the most successful during the performance, punctuated as it was by imperfect falsettos and constant bosom adjustments.